Kongsberg attack: Aftermath

 Norwegian police officers, who are usually unarmed, were ordered to temporarily carry firearms nationwide after the attack.
 However, there was no change to the national threat level in the country.
 Questions were raised by residents and Norwegian media about the inability of police to stop the attack during their first confrontation with the perpetrator; officers in Norway are trained to immediately respond to an ongoing incident without waiting for other units.

 Trial

-The trial started on 18 May in Hokksund district court.
-28 days have been allocated for the trial.
+The trial started on 18 May 2022 in Hokksund district court.
+Bråthen was charged with the murder of five people and attempted murder of 11 more.

-In February of 2022 the forensic psychiatrists Harald Brauer, Helge Haugerud, and Knut-Petter Langlo delivered their report on Espen Andersen Bråthen.
-The report diagnosed Bråthen with a mental illness, and claims he was psychotic at the time of the attack and during observation, rendering Bråthen not criminally responsible.
+The forensic psychiatrists Harald Brauer, Helge Haugerud, and Knut-Petter Langlo had examined Espen Andersen Bråthen.
+Their report diagnosed Bråthen with a mental illness, and claims he was psychotic at the time of the attack and during observation, rendering Bråthen not criminally responsible.

-Bråthen is charged with the murder of five people and attempted murder of 11 more.

-On 24 June, 2022, Bråthen was convicted in the attack but the court found that he was unfit for punishment under Norwegian law due to chronic paranoid schizophrenia and was therefore ordered to compulsory mental health care.
+On 24 June 2022, Bråthen was convicted in the attack but the court found that he was unfit for punishment under Norwegian law due to chronic paranoid schizophrenia and was therefore ordered to compulsory mental health care.
 This was the result that both the prosecution and the defense had requested.